Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Introduction

 Transition metal dichalcogenides (TMD) are a class of layered materials that have been under intense scrutiny for several decades~\cite{chowdhury_t-ChemRev2020}.
 The weak inter-layer coupling, originating from the van der Waals (vdW) interaction, makes them relatively easy to exfoliate~\cite{joensen-MResBull1986}, allowing for the systematic study of thickness-dependent quantum phenomena.
 This is very important in the study of charge-density waves (CDWs)~\cite{Rossnagel_2011,xu_zq-NanoT2021}, as understanding their evolution from monolayer to bulk may clarify the precise mechanisms driving their formation, which are still heavily debated~\cite{zhu-PNAS2015,PhysRevResearch.5.013218,lin_dj-ncomm2020}.
 In turn, this may help to understand the connection between CDWs, their dimensionality and other phenomena driven by strong electronic correlations, as e.g. superconductivity and magnetism~\cite{das_s-npjCM2023,lin_dj-ncomm2020}.

 Besides a few exceptions like 1T-TiSe$_2$, the CDWs in bulk TMDs have been traditionally assumed to retain a two-dimensional periodicity, which seems to find a plausible justification in the weak nature of the inter-layer coupling~\cite{Rossnagel_2011}.
-Nevertheless, the inter-layer stacking was recently found to be essential for explaining the insulating character of bulk 1T-TaS$_2$ without involving {\it{ad hoc}} Mott physics~\cite{darancet_PRB_2014,ritschel_NP_2015,ritschel_PRB_2018,lee_PRL_2019,park_QM_2021,jung_PRB_2022,sayers_PRL_2023}.
+Nevertheless, the inter-layer stacking was recently found to be sufficient for explaining the insulating character of bulk 1T-TaS$_2$ even without introducing an explicit Hubbard-type Coulomb correction~\cite{darancet_PRB_2014,ritschel_NP_2015,ritschel_PRB_2018,lee_PRL_2019,park_QM_2021,jung_PRB_2022,sayers_PRL_2023}.
 These works motivated similar research for other materials where effects related to a metal-to-insulator transition are expected to emerge in thin films, as e.g. 1T-TaSe$_2$~\cite{ji_PRB_2020,wang_AFM_2023}, 1T-NbS$_2$~\cite{wang_PRB_2022} and 1T-NbSe$_2$~\cite{dai_AFM_2023}.
 As one may notice, all the aforementioned studies are focused on the role of the inter-layer stacking in structures of 1T-type, where a change in the conductive character is expected to leave fingerprints that are (relatively) easy to detect.
 One may naturally ask if an inter-layer stacking of CDWs emerges also in metallic TMDs and if this order can be detected through current experimental techniques.
 These questions have not only a fundamental, speculative motivation, but are also intimately connected to our ability to model the CDW state in solids, thin films, and monolayers.
 The aim of the present manuscript is precisely to shed light on these issues, by focusing on a bilayer of 2H-NbSe$_2$.